Haneki56/DawnPiece/Gear/Armor.md

 ### Armor Upgrading

-To upgrade your gear, you need to pay a certain amount of belly, have a certain amount of damage recieved with the armor, and input the required upgrade orb.
-These values are different depending on the armor tier, however if you place your armor inside the GUI, the upgrade table will tell you what you need for the upgrade.
+To upgrade your gear, you need to pay a certain amount of belly, have a certain amount of damage recieved with the armor, and insert the required upgrade orb.
+These values are different depending on the armor tier, however if you place your armor inside the slot, the upgrade table interface will tell you what you need for the upgrade.
 Please see the following chart for a reference.
-Mythical armor cannot be upgraded since they are the final tier.
+Mythical armor cannot be upgraded since it is the final tier.

 | Tier      | Damage Recieved   | Orb Needed| Belly Cost    |
 |-----------|-------------------|-----------|---------------|